CloudWithChris/cloudwithchris.com/content/blog/crossposting-content.md

 What is Crossposting?
 It's the idea that you'll post your content in multiple locations (e.g. [medium.com](https://cloudwithchris.medium.com/) or [dev.to](https://dev.to/cloudwithchris)) to broaden your reach.
 One of the main  benefits is that these sites are a platform for many bloggers.
 So if you use the appropriate tags and titles, you may be able to draw in additional members to your audience.
 It's not quite as easy as that though.
 If you post your content without appropriately linking back to your original content, you could be damaging yourself from an SEO perspective (e.g. is someone copying/plagiarizing content?
 What is the original source?).
 So let's cover this in al little more detail.

 Fortunately, it's quite a simple fix.
 You can use a canonical tag, as explained [over here on moz.com](https://moz.com/learn/seo/canonicalization).
-Ultimately, it's a tag to tell search engines which URL you want to appear to end-users when they retrieve their search results.
+Ultimately, it's a tag to tell search engines which URL you want to appear to end users when they retrieve their search results.

 So, why is this important in the context of third party sites like medium or dev.to?
 Observe a couple of screenshots below.
 Notice how each of the platforms have an option to set a canonical URL?